-Worn seat or rotating element - Seals will last many years operating on cold clear water or other fluids with reasonable lubricity.
-Particles, even microscopic, increase normal wear rates.
-Temperatures near the fluid's boiling point can reduce lubricity which in turn increases wear.
-Some chemicals will erode the seal faces or plate out on the faces pro-

-- ducing an abrasive effect.
+1. Worn seat or rotating element - Seals will last many years operating on cold clear water or other fluids with reasonable lubricity.
+Particles. even microscopic, increase normal wear rates.
+Temperatures near the fluid's boiling point can reduce lubricity, which, in turn, increases wear.
+Some chemicals will erode the seal faces or plate out on the faces producing an abrasive effect.
 Immediate seal replacement is recommended when leaks become evident, since bearings are quickly ruined as a result of moisture.
-Severe mechanical damage results when the bearings fail. - 2.
-Improperly installed seat or rotating element If a seal has recently been replaced, look for a missing "O" ring around the seat, or a seat that is cocked or in backwards.
+Severe mechanical damage results when the bearings fail.

+- 2. Improperly installed seat or rotating element - If a seal has recently been replaced, look for a missing "O" ring/cup around the seat, or a seat that was installed cocked or backwards.
 The smooth surface should face the rotating element.
 The rotating element may be in backward or improperly positioned.
 Refer to the appropriate seal diagrams and instructions to confirm the correct seal orientation.
 Rotating elements sometimes stick in the wrong position if left partially assembled for some time.
-Make sure a rotating element can be moved axially on the shaft before closing up the pump and then make the final adjustments as soon as possible. - Seat broken during assembly- Ceramic seats are particularly vulnerable to damage.
-Carefully follow reassembly instructions for seals. - 4.
-Pitted shaft under the seal Reusing a shaft when repairing a pump is the probable cause of this problem.
+Make sure a rotating element can be moved axially on the shaft before closing up the pump, and then make the final adjustments as soon as possible.

+- Seat broken during assembly -

+Ceramic seats are particularly

+vulnerable to damage.
+Carefully

+follow reassembly instructions for

+seals.
+Seals on flex-coupled units

+can be damaged by excessive

+hammering when installing the shaft

+coupling onto the shaft extension.

+- 4. Pitted shaft under the seal Reusing a shaft or sleeve when repairing a pump is the probable cause of this problem.
 The seal rotating element can produce a pitted surface underneath its elastomer portion during normal use.
 This is normally not a problem for the first seal assembly since the elastomer is conforming as this action occurs.
 A new seal can leak before it conforms if the pits are large enough.
-If any pits are visible to the unaided eye, shaft replacement is advised.
+If any pits are visible to the unaided eye, shaft or sleeve replacement is advised.

-7. Parts and Repair Services
+6. Parts and Repair Services